-Flexible care acknowledges that the needs of aged care recipients may require a different care approach than that provided through mainstream residential and home care.
+Flexible care acknowledges that the needs of aged care consumers (consumers) may require a different care approach than that provided through mainstream residential and home care.

 - National Aboriginal and Torres Strait Islander Flexible Aged Care Program: This program funds organisations to provide culturally appropriate aged care for older Aboriginal and Torres Strait Islander people close to home and community.

-- Short Term Restorative Care Programme: This program provides a range of care and services for up to eight weeks to help prevent or reduce difficulties older people are having with completing everyday tasks.
+- Short Term Restorative Care Programme (STRC): This program provides a range of care and services for up to eight weeks to help prevent or reduce difficulties older people are having with completing everyday tasks.

 National Aboriginal and Torres Strait Islander Flexible Aged Care Program

-The Aged Care Quality and Safety Commission conducts quality reviews of services under this program to assess performance against the Quality Standards in accordance with the Quality Framework.
-The Quality Standards consist of two overarching principles, two standards and nine expected outcomes that are part of the National Aboriginal and Torres Strait Islander flexible aged care program quality framework.
+The Commission conducts quality reviews of services under this program to assess performance against the Quality Standards in accordance with the Quality Framework.
+The Quality Standards replaced the National Aboriginal and Torres Strait Islander Flexible Aged Care Program Quality Standards on 1 July 2019.

-The Commission undertakes a quality review of each National Aboriginal and Torres Strait Islander flexible aged care service at least once every two years.
-The form and frequency of assessment contacts between quality reviews is determined on a case-by-case basis, guided by the service’s performance and all other relevant information received by the Commission.
+The Commission undertakes a quality review of each National Aboriginal and Torres Strait Islander Flexible Aged Care Program service at least once every two years.
+The form and frequency of assessment contacts between quality reviews are determined on a case-by-case basis, guided by the service’s performance and all other relevant information received by the Commission.

 Quality review guidelines

-The National Aboriginal and Torres Strait Islander Flexible Aged Care Program quality review guidelines provide information about the Quality Framework and Quality Standards including quality reviews, assessment contacts and continuous improvement.
-They are designed to assist providers to prepare for visits and to demonstrate continuous improvement in their care and services for clients and service users.
+The National Aboriginal and Torres Strait Islander Flexible Aged Care Program quality review guidelines provide information about the Quality Framework and Quality Standards including quality reviews, assessment contacts, self-assessment and continuous improvement.
+They are designed to assist providers to prepare for visits and to demonstrate continuous improvement in their care and services for consumers.

 If you have any feedback, please send it to email@example.com.